andyhorn/simple_routes/README.md

 #### Basic (simple) routes

-Define your routes as classes that extend the `SimpleRoute` base class.
+Define your routes as classes that extend the `SimpleRoute` base class and override the `path` property with the route's path segment.

 ```dart
 class ProfileRoute extends SimpleRoute {